susanyang17/doc/dev-ref/Creating_Custom_Themes.md

 # Use a Theme

-Using a archive-based theme in a keikai spreadsheet Application is simple.
+Using a archive-based theme in a Keikai spreadsheet Application is simple.
-Simply put the theme jar file inside the **WEB-INF/lib** folder of your keikai spreadsheet application.
+Simply put the theme jar file inside the **WEB-INF/lib** folder of your Keikai spreadsheet application.
 During the startup of your application, the new custom theme would be automatically registered, and available to use.